Writing Your Lesson Plans

 Once you find the standard you want, click on the standard, and scroll up to see the standards begin to add to the lesson plan in the box under the lesson plan notes box.:

-If you would like to see the standard wording, simply mouse over the standard.
-If you would like to delete standards you have already clicked to add, just click on the red X.
+Once the standards are in your lesson plans, if you would like to see the standard wording, simply mouse over the standard.
+If you would like to delete standards you have already clicked to add, just click on the red X next to that standard.

 Lesson Plan Notes